arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

   - The second term adds a self-projected representation for the node using $$W_0$$.
 - Intuition: This equation ensures that each node's features are updated by considering:
   - Its own information (self-representation).
-  - Information from neighboring nodes with respect to their relationships (e.g., temporal or cross-modal links)[1].
+  - Information from neighboring nodes with respect to their relationships (e.g., temporal or cross-modal links).

-##### 2. Graph Transformer for Feature Enrichment
+#### 2. Graph Transformer for Feature Enrichment

 - Why a Transformer?
 To capture local (neighbor-specific) and global (entire graph) patterns in the graph.
 - Node Transformation: After the RGCN updates, each node's features are further refined using a Graph Transformer.
 The new representation is given by: